purplecode/espresso/README.md

 espresso
 ========

-Library for PowerPoint slides generation from python
+Proof of concept, but fully usable library for PowerPoint slides generation based on metatags.

+###Suports:
+- inserting text with support of jinja templating engine
+- inserting images